 It was super fun to style all this with pastels and all sorts of fun colors.
 However, these tables have the neutral tones and would look good in almost any setting.
 How cool is that I even got to use my new Luggy Basket?
 I just LOVE that thing!

-Do pin and share this vintage nesting tables makeover so that others will be inspired to make their house their home.
+Do pin and share this vintage nesting tables makeover to inspire others to make their house their home.
 DIY is affordable, fun, and keeps your brain happy.

 Up next, I will be sharing a much-needed update to our kitchen – SEE HERE.
 Be sure to sign up for my newsletter to get all the details in your inbox.
 PLUS, you will get your FREE Furniture Buying Checklist and special discount to my shop.
 Until next time!